billbudge/Diagrammar/README.md

 ## Function Abstraction

-We have to rebuild these graphs every time we want to create a similar function, for example cascading multiplication or logical operations instead of addition.
+We have to rebuild these graphs every time we want to create a similar function, for example cascading binary multiplication or logical operations.
 To make the graph representation more powerful, any function can be abstracted.
 This adds an input value, of the same type as the function, to indicate that the function is merely a "shell" and the function body is imported.
 This operation is called "opening" the function.
-This allows us to create a function that takes a function as input.
-Here, we use two abstract binary operations to create a cascaded 3-ary operation that takes a binary function as an additional input.
+This allows us to create functions that takes other functions as inputs.
+Here, we use have abstracted two binary addition operations and identified both function inputs to create a cascaded 3-ary operation that takes a single binary function as an additional input.

 <figure>
   <img src="/resources/function_abstraction.png"  alt="" title="Function Abstraction">
 </figure>

-We can nest function definitions to avoid lots of repetition.
-Here, we create a single abstract binary operation, and then cascade it to create 3-ary, 4-ary, and 5-ary functions.
+We can nest function definitions to avoid repetition definitions.
+Before we stated that any disconnected inputs and outputs become group inputs and outputs.
+One exception to this rule is when we add instances of the new function to its own context.
+This allows us to create many interesting things.
+Here, we create a single abstract binary operation, and then cascade it to create 3-ary, 4-ary, 5-ary, and 6-ary functions by grouping these into nested function definitions.

 <figure>
   <img src="/resources/function_abstraction2.png"  alt="" title="Function Abstraction (nested)">